PetarMI/thesis-eth/infra/deployer/README.md

     │   ├── nat_files           # Matched addresses and interfaces
     │   ├── net_logs            # Logs downloaded from containers and VMs needed for NAT
-    ├── nat                     # Python script for translating subnets, interface names and IP addresses └── /vm_comms               # dir containing bash scripts that interact with VMs
+    ├── nat                     # Python script for translating subnets, interface names and IP addresses └── vm_comms               # dir containing bash scripts that interact with VMs

  ## Running